chris1111/WirelessAdapterCloverBigSur/README.md

 - To using any relase SIP Security must be disable

+### For OpenCore use this ➢ [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) ※ ※ ※

 #### Issues:
 - You must give a complete detailed information of your system and have the program Log on a .TXT file otherwise your isssue could be deleted.